DewofyourYouth/DewofyourYouth.github.io/_posts/2018-09-16-grep-notes.md

 comments: true
 ---

 Here are some notes from a while back about GREP commands.
-Maybe it will be helpful.
+Maybe it will be helpful to someone.

 GREP is a standard Unix/Linux bash program - it stands for **G**lobally search a **R**egular **E**xpression and **P**rint.